 Key Data Points

-Dividing its business into two operating segments, ATI (ATI +0.37%) produces various high-performance materials, components, and advanced metallic powder alloys in its High Performance Materials and Components segment, while its Advanced Alloy and Solutions segment provides flat products to energy, aerospace, and defense industry customers, with titanium present in both segments.
+Dividing its business into two operating segments, ATI (ATI +1.48%) produces various high-performance materials, components, and advanced metallic powder alloys in its High Performance Materials and Components segment.
+In contrast, its Advanced Alloy and Solutions segment provides flat products to energy, aerospace, and defense industry customers, with titanium present in both segments.

-Through the first three quarters of 2025, sales of titanium and titanium-based alloys accounted for 18% of the company's revenue.
-This was notably less than the nickel-based alloys and specialty alloys business that represented 47% of the company's 2024 sales, but this shouldn't prevent titanium investors from considering shares of ATI.
+In 2025, sales of titanium and titanium-based alloys accounted for 18% of the company's revenue.
+This was notably lower than the nickel-based alloys and specialty alloys business, which accounted for 45% of the company's 2025 sales, but this shouldn't prevent titanium investors from considering ATI shares.
 Rather, it should appeal to investors who want to strengthen their portfolios with titanium exposure but who are similarly interested in mitigating the risk of a downturn in the titanium market.

-Although ATI provides materials to multiple industries, the aerospace and defense businesses are the company's largest customers, accounting for about 70% of the company's total sales in the third quarter of 2025.
-For people considering a position in ATI, it's important to recognize that the aerospace industry is cyclical, and investors should be prepared to experience the occasional turbulence in the industry's ups and downs.
+Although ATI serves multiple industries, its largest customers are the aerospace and defense businesses, which accounted for about 68% of total sales in 2025.
+For people considering a position in ATI, it's important to recognize that the aerospace industry is cyclical, and investors should be prepared for occasional turbulence.

 2. Chemours